Barney (dog): Criticism by Karl Rove and Vladimir Putin

 White House official Karl Rove remarked shortly after his resignation that Barney was "a lump."
-Barney has also been criticized by Russian President Vladimir Putin who feels a world leader should own large robust dogs, not smaller breeds such as the Scottish Terrier.
+Barney has also been criticized by Russian president Vladimir Putin who feels a world leader should own large robust dogs, not smaller breeds such as the Scottish Terrier.
 At a later date, when Putin introduced Bush to Koni, his black labrador, Putin is reported to have remarked that Koni is "(b)igger, tougher, stronger, faster, meaner, than Barney."

 Satires

 On November 27, 2006, Barney was featured in an article in satirical newspaper The Onion titled "Troop Morale Boosted By Surprise Visit From First Dog".
 The article described a fictitious visit by Barney to troops in Iraq.

 On December 14, 2006, The Daily Show satirized Barney's Holiday Extravaganza.

-Barney was, at one point, satirized in "The Bugle".
+Barney was, at one point, satirized in The Bugle.

 On January 23, 2007, Scottie Tails posted a satire video of a Wheaten-colored terrier named Kenzie asking Barney to contact her about a date.

+In 2017 the German YouTube Channel RocketbeansTV started a tabletop role-playing game about animals preventing the 9/11 attacks.
+The final arc included a side quest kidnapping Barney from the White House to get media attention.